-If you are like most low carb dieters, you enjoy indulging in high fat cheesecake.
-I certainly do and it's been a staple dessert for many years.
+If you're like most low carb dieters, you enjoy indulging in high-fat, low carb cheesecake recipes.
+I certainly do and it's been a staple dessert for many years!

 Cream cheese is by far one of my favorite low carb ingredients.
 It goes well in both sweet and savory recipes.
-I also discovered that adding a touch of cream cheese can mask the cool taste of erythritol in frosting.
-That’s why I added couple of ounces to the frosting for this coconut cream cheesecake recipe.
+And, it's the key to making a quick and easy sugar-free cheesecake mousse treat.

 I've tried finding canned coconut cream in the local stores, but none of them seem to carry it.
 I believe you can buy it at Trader Joe's and Whole Foods Market, but those stores are a bit far from me.